 Warm temperatures may cause drowsiness and affect alertness while driving.
-For optimum driving conditions, keep temperature between 68°F and 72°F (20°C to 22°C).
+For conditions, optimum driving temperature between 68°F and 72°F (20°C to 22°C).

 To operate the air conditioning system when stationary, run engine at fast idle.
 When the A/C system is running, keep windows and door closed.